 • Explore the “heart” of Wall Street and learn about the New York Stock Exchange, the former “House of Morgan”, the site where George Washington became America’s first president, and where a deadly explosion temporarily shut down Wall Street in 1920

 • Explore the early history of Manhattan, from the “island of many hills” to New Amsterdam to New York and learn about some of the most important individuals and rivalries that shaped the city

-• Visit Saint Paul’s Chapel, NY’s oldest public building, which survived two great fires and the attacks on 9/11; learn about the redevelopment of the World Trade Center while admiring the beautiful new “Freedom Tower” (tour ends near 9/11 Memorial)
+• Visit Saint Paul’s Chapel, NY’s oldest public building, which survived two great fires and the attacks on 9/11; learn about the redevelopment of the World Trade Center while admiring the beautiful new “Freedom Tower” and the 9/11 Memorial (tour ends near 9/11 Museum)

 • Discover important NY architecture, including the beautiful Alexander Hamilton Custom House and the pivotal Equitable Building, which led to Manhattan’s “Wedding Cake” skyline